Vadorequest/serverless-with-next5-boilerplate/README.md

         We package each function individually (doesn't change anything now because we only have one) But we basically don't want to package the `.next` build with our other endpoints.

+## Issues

+- The `npm run deploy` doesn't currently work.
+It actually does, but when visiting the AWS endpoint, I get `{"message": "Internal server error"}`, and the logs show `Unable to import module 'lambdas/server': Error` which is rather cryptic and unhelpful.
+The development environment seems to work fine, I probably missed some webpack config or something.